-When performing Audit Engagements, the Code requires Firms to comply with the fundamental principles and be independent.
+- 400.6 When performing Audit Engagements, the Code requires Firms to comply with the fundamental principles and be independent.
 This Part sets out specific requirements and application material on how to apply the conceptual framework to maintain Independence when performing such engagements.
 The conceptual framework set out in Section 120 applies to Independence as it does to the fundamental principles set out in Section 110.

-400.7 This Part describes:

-- (a) Facts and circumstances, including Professional Activities, interests and relationships, that create or might create threats to Independence; - (b) Potential actions, including safeguards, that might be appropriate to address any such threats; and - (c) Some situations where the threats cannot be eliminated or there can be no safeguards to reduce them to an Acceptable Level.
+Section 405 sets out specific requirements and application material applicable in a Group Audit. - 400.7 This Part describes: - (a) Facts and circumstances, including Professional Activities, interests and relationships, that create or might create threats to Independence; - (b) Potential actions, including safeguards, that might be appropriate to address any such threats; and - (c) Some situations where the threats cannot be eliminated or there can be no safeguards to reduce them to an Acceptable Level.